captaincoordinates/fastapi-websocket-sync/README.md

 This repo also demonstrates Pydantic-to-TypeScript type conversion, provided by [this repo](https://github.com/captaincoordinates/pydantic-typescript-sync), which ensures client TypeScript logic references the same types as server Python logic.

 Assumes Python 3.9+.
 Other versions may be compatible but some features require a minimum of 3.8.
+Requires a Node environment for `make serve`.

 ## Commands
 - `make init`: installs dev dependencies and configures pre-commit formatting and linting hooks